cardano-foundation/CIPs/CIP-onchain-cert-metadata/README.md

 End-user will interact with a DApp through a wallet and will be able to check the different certificates obtained by the DApp.

+One use-case would be for a wallet to maintain a list of valid certificates, and the corresponding DApp.
+It could then both: verify that the user interacts with the latest version of the DApp through the Registration metadata of CIP-0072, and that the contract was certified using the corresponding metadata from this proposed CIP.

 ## Specification

 ### Definitions